 3D animation | Template Design | Art direction | Typography | Illumination, texturing & rendering | Photo-editing & composition | Web design

-Focusing on animation, texturing and illumination of CAM assets, I worked with skilled artists, modellers and management to produce 3D animation and environments.
+Focusing on animation, texturing and illumination of CAM assets and working with skilled artists, modellers and management to produce 3D animation and environments.
 Noteworthy projects and diverse technical challenges such as typography for Pulse Fitness were particularly enjoyable, and technical renders for Master Mover and Gattic enormously satisfying.

 Early 64bit technology brought stability to very complex data-sets to 3D Studio Max.
 Solving these implementation issues proved to be an intrinsic reward and this relationship with Autodesk blossomed using our artwork to advertise their acquisition of nPower, Power Booleans, described as a cut above the rest.